Trek FX+ 7S (FX+ 7S)

 SpecValue

-DrivetrainShimano CUES 1x10
+DrivetrainShimano CUES 1x10 with wide-range cassette

-FrameAlpha Platinum Aluminum, carbon fork
+FrameAlpha Platinum Aluminum with carbon fork

 Data sources

-• Review period: 2024–2026
+• Review period: 2025–2026

 • Sentiment confidence: high